balderdashy/sails-mongo/README.md

 `keepAlive` is now a boolean, and `keepAliveInitialDelay` takes the value that the old `keepAlive` used to use.

-Check the documentation for more details.
+Check the mongodb module documentation for more details.

 # Installation